Owen-Allen/-bookstore/instructions/PROJECT.md

     - we need something to know if the order is complete or not
     - also, how will we update the order to be complete?
         (manually is probably fine)
+NOTES 12/02/2021
+When making user_id, have a U as first letter ex: U12334123 when making publisher_id, have a P as first letter ex: P1231233 when making author_id, have an A as first letter: ex: A123131411